 But secrets are the undoing of many relationships.
 Unbeknownst to their Human counterparts, Sarion space probes discover the location of a third planet with sentient life in a remote part of the Mistral Galaxy.
 Sarion scientists, explorers, and ambassadors ready their starships for a journey across the stars.
 They reason that by solidifying a relationship with the inhabitants of this new world first, they stand to gain a strategic advantage over Earth.

-Following a two year journey, Sarion starships emerge from foldspace within the Mistral Galaxy.
-However, within hours of their arrival, the fleet is plagued by a series of unexplainable disasters.
+After weeks of traveling foldspace, Sarion starships emerge within Rynaga's star system.
+However, within minutes of their arrival, the fleet is plagued by a series of unexplainable disasters.
 Navigation and positioning instrumentation cease to function.
 Communication systems fail.
 Propulsion drives sustain critical malfunctions.
 Life support modules shut down.
-Of the six vessels in the Sarion expeditionary fleet, just one survives.
+Only one ship manages to stay operational – the Sol Luminus.

-Of the 842 on board the Sarion spacecraft, less than half emerge from the wreckage alive.
+Of the 1242 Sarion travelers on board the Sol Luminus, 812 emerge from the wreckage alive.
 On Rynaga, these proud aliens face a harrowing struggle for survival spanning many years.
-With every passing season, the survivors abandon their hopes of ever being rescued by their space traveling kin on Sarios.
-They turn their attention to growing their numbers and learning all they can about Rynaga’s inhabitants.
+Many succumb to illness and shock.
+Some are devoured by wild beasts.
+With every passing season, the survivors abandon their hopes of ever being rescued by their kinsfolk back home.
+With much resourcefulness and determination these lost Sarion turn their attention to growing food, increasing their numbers, and learning all they can about Rynaga.

 When news of Rynaga’s discovery and the subsequent failed Sarion expedition reaches Earth, a period of deep distrust between the two civilizations develops.
 While our worlds remain irreversibly connected, both races contend with ongoing issues involving transparency, cultural insecurity, and xenophobia.